-- Daily reading is strongly encouraged with new books available to be collected from school if required or delivered in the case of families with extenuating circumstances.
+- Intervention programs, such as Lexia, are accessible from home for specific children. - Daily reading is strongly encouraged with new books available to be collected from school if required or delivered in the case of families with extenuating circumstances.

 Engagement and feedback